Anti-French sentiment: China

 During the 1884 Battle of Tamsui, the Chinese took prisoner and beheaded 11 French marines, who were injured, in addition to La Gailissonniere's captain Fontaine and used bamboo poles to display the heads in public to incite anti-French feelings in China.
 Pictures of the decapitation of the French were published in the Tien-shih-tsai Pictorial Journal in Shanghai.
 There was an anti-French campaign in 1916–1917.

 Syria

-Anti-French sentiment started to develop when the French, who negotiated the infamous Sykes–Picot Agreement, began invading Syria.
+Anti-French sentiment started to develop when the French, who negotiated the 1916 Sykes–Picot Agreement, began invading Syria.
 The Battle of Maysalun that happened in 1920, where the Syrian Army was under the command of the charismatic Yusuf al-'Azma, symbolized a strong anti-French sentiment among Syrians as France had regenerated the promise to occupy and terrorize the Syrian population.
-French rule in Syria was viewed extremely negatively by a lot of Syrians, and French involvement in the Syrian Civil War also gained little sympathy.
+French rule in Syria was resented by many Syrians, and French involvement in the Syrian Civil War (2011-2024) also gained little sympathy.